roboryakhel/VideoChatApp/README.md

-This is a Peer-to-Peer Video Chat app that is bult using WebRTC and Node JS.
+This is a Peer-to-Peer Video Chat app that is built using WebRTC and Node JS.

 Instructions: